-- Start a bit early from Binsar as it will take about 6-7 Hrs to reach Munsiyari midst the amazingly beautiful drive through the dense forest range.
+- Start a bit early from Binsar as it will take about 6-7 Hrs to reach Munsiyari.
+Enjoy the amazingly beautiful drive through the dense forest range.
 You will love every bit of it if you start early.

-- Enjoy lunch at Thal and DO NOT forget to top up fuel at Thal.
-The restaurant just aside petrol pump by the name JJ Hotel and Restaurant is quite nice.
+- Enjoy Lunch at Thal and DO NOT forget to top up fuel at Thal.
+The restaurant just aside the petrol pump by the name JJ Hotel and Restaurant is quite nice.

-- Stop aside Birthi fall and reach by evening at Munsiyari to witness amazingly beautiful golden glow of sunset at Panchchulli range
+- Stop aside Birthi fall and reach by an evening at Munsiyari to witness the amazingly beautiful golden glow of sunset at Panchchulli range

 - Stay overnight at Munsiyari